-Management's discussion and analysis (MD&A) disclosures may be posted on the organization's website accompanying the financial statements or included as part of an annual report that also contains the audited financial statements, letter from the CEO and message from the CFO.
+Management's discussion and analysis (MD&A) disclosures may be posted on the institution's website accompanying the financial statements or included as part of an annual report that also contains the audited financial statements, letter from the president and message from the CFO.

-This narrative should serve as an educational tool for the board and the organization's stakeholders regarding the financial condition of the organization.
+This narrative should serve as an educational tool for the board and institution's stakeholders regarding the financial condition of the institution.